What is Tendon Transfer or Lengthening for Children with Cerebral Palsy?

 Your child’s pediatric orthopaedic surgeon will customize the surgery depending on your child’s needs and goals.
 The surgeon may recommend doing more than one orthopaedic procedure at a time.
 When this happens, it’s called a single-event multilevel surgery (SEMLS).
 SEMLS usually results in fewer total surgeries and only one course of rehabilitation.
 It can involve surgery for the hip, knee and ankle.

 In addition to helping children with cerebral palsy, tendon transfer / lengthening surgeries can treat conditions such as a birth abnormality, clubfoot or walking on toes past the age of 3.

 When to Have Tendon Transfer / Lengthening for Cerebral Palsy

 In general children should have tendon transfer / lengthening surgery before their bones fully mature.
-Often the best age is between six and 10.
+Often the best age is between 6 and 10 years old.
 A skilled and experienced orthopaedic surgeon carefully evaluates your child to ensure that the right surgery happens at the right time for the best possible outcome.

 Types of Tendon Transfer / Lengthening Surgeries